Tallinn: Museums

 One of the most visited historical museums in Tallinn is the Estonian History Museum, located in Great Guild Hall at Vanalinn, the old part of the city.
 It covers Estonia's history from prehistoric times up until the end of the 20th century.
 It features film and hands-on displays that show how Estonian dwellers lived and survived.

-The Estonian Maritime Museum provides an overview of nation's seafaring past.
+The Estonian Maritime Museum provides an overview of the nation's seafaring past.
 The museum is located in the Old Town, inside one of Tallinn's former defensive structures – Fat Margaret's Tower.
 Another historical museum that can be found at city's Old Town, just behind the Town Hall, is Tallinn City Museum.
 It covers Tallinn's history from pre-history until 1991, when Estonia regained its independence.
 Tallinn City Museum owns nine more departments and museums around the city, one of which is Tallinn's Museum of Photography, also located just behind the Town Hall.
-It features permanent exhibition that covers 100 years of photography in Estonia.
+It features a permanent exhibition that covers 100 years of photography in Estonia.

 Estonia's Vabamu Museum of Occupations and Freedom is located in Kesklinn (the Central district).
 It covers the 51 years (1940–1991) when Estonia was occupied by the former Soviet Union and Nazi Germany.
 Not far away is another museum related to the Soviet occupation of Estonia, the KGB Museum, which occupies the 23rd floor of Sokos Hotel Viru.
 It features equipment, uniforms, and documents of Russian Secret Service agents.